crispinalan/widget-draughts/README.md

 ### Verify Deb Package

-You can use the debsums command (sudo apt-get install debsums) to check the deb package md5 signatures.
-For example:
+You can verify the deb package by checking the md5sum of the deb package with the appropriate md5 file provided.
+So for the 64-bit operating system deb package (amd64) it can be checked by running:

 ```
+cat wxdraughts_1.0.3_amd64.md5
-debsums wxdraughts_1.0.3_amd64.deb
+md5sum wxdraughts_1.0.3_amd64.deb
 ```
-All outputs should be "OK"
+Both sums (numbers) should be the same.

+See the "Advanced Package Verification" section for further checking.

-### Linux Mint Debian Edition 4 (Debbie)
+### Installing On Linux Mint Debian Edition 4

 Download the _wxdraughts_1.0.3_amd64.deb_ package into the Downloads directory.
 Open a terminal and install widgetdraughts using:
 ```